 Enhancing the activity of your diaphragm may help to:

 - Relieve lower back pain

 - Improve the power of your trunk

 - Improve the health of your digestive system

 - Improve the health of your immune system

 - Help to reduce anxiety and stress by allowing you to more easily access a dominance of your parasympathetic nervous system (your 'rest, relaxation, rejuvenation and regeneration response')

 These exercises are a simple effective way to increase your health and longevity, that I have successfully taught to thousands of people around the world over the last 30 years.

-The ’84 Postures Course’ has made my practice so much more capable: it feels like all my yoga studies before were just some fumbling around in funny postures whose essence I didn’t have the slightest clue of.
+It feels like all my yoga studies before were just some fumbling around in funny postures whose essence I didn’t have the slightest clue of.
 Simon always encourages you to listen to your body’s real needs, and be sensible about pushing your limits.
 Not many teachers can make you practice yoga in a way which challenges you, but keeps you in the safe lane as well.- Eddy, 35, Perth, ashtanga teacher